1 dead and up to 6 injured in shooting at a Halloween party in Kansas City, Kansas, police say - KTVZ

 By Aya Elamroussi and Shawn Nottingham, CNN

+In Kansas City, the police chief voiced his frustration with the violence, calling the shooting disturbing and unacceptable.

+“This stuff in the community has to stop.
+There are far too many guns out here.
+This was a party with high school-aged students,” Oakman said.
+“Everyone has guns now.
+We need to be smarter than this.”

-The shooting was reported just after 9 p.m., when a group of uninvited guests were asked to leave the party, the chief said.
-At least one person from the group began firing into the crowd at the party, according to Oakman.
+That shooting was reported just after 9 p.m., when the uninvited guests were asked to leave, the chief said.
+At least one person in the group began firing into the party crowd, Oakman said.

 “The homeowners asked them to leave.
-As they left, they started shooting up the house.
-Shooting randomly,” Oakman said.
+As they left, they started shooting up the house, shooting randomly,” he said.

-At least two of those injured were in critical condition, Oakman said.
+At least two of the injured were in critical condition, Oakman said.

-Information about the party had been posted on social media and it was indicated as “invite-only,” according to Oakman.
+Information about the party had been posted on social media, and it was “invite-only,” he noted.

 The-CNN-Wire